 - Both of you have accepted that the relationship has ended and understand why

-- Both of you have actually moved on emotionally and aren’t secretly wishing to get back together
+- Both of you have actually found a way to move on emotionally and aren’t secretly wishing to get back together

 - There are absolutely no romantic feelings involved; neither of you wants to be in a romantic relationship with the other

-- You’re both okay with dating other people, and you can genuinely see them happy with someone else
+- You’re both okay to start dating other people, and you can genuinely see them happy with someone else

-- When the friendship adds something positive to your life, like companionship, growth, fun, anything
+- Like every great friendship, this friendship adds something positive to your life, like companionship, growth, fun, anything

 Related Reading: 12 Co-Parenting Rules For Divorced Couples